 group-based project or individual portfolio in the Workshop/Portfolio Seminar.

-Seven courses are chosen by M.A. students from a wide range of courses offered by programs across the University.
+Seven courses are chosen by MA students from a wide range of courses offered by NMS, Writing, Rhetoric, and Discourse, and other programs across the University.
 The electives provide an opportunity for students to focus on areas that best suit their professional and educational goals for the program.
 Some elective courses (for example, in Human Computer Interaction) have prerequisites that students must fulfill before taking those electives.